odedia/tpcf-workshop/README.md

 ### 6.1 - Add a custom HelloWorld message for cloud deployments

-PCF deploys will automatically load *cloud* profile settings.
+TPCF deploys will automatically load *cloud* profile settings.

 In the resources folder, add a *application-cloud.properties* file.